maheen055/Wireless-Communications-Link-SDR/README.md

 Gain practical experience in wireless communication by designing inexpensive software-defined radios.
 This project provides a hands-on approach to learning about propagation loss, synchronization loss, and other critical aspects of wireless data transmission.

+## Motivation
+The world has gone wireless!
+So many bits flying through the air.
+This project is an opportunity for me to learn how to transmit digital data through the air using MATLAB, RF signals, and software-defined radio (SDR).
+The industry needs engineers with wireless experience due to the use of wireless signals in many applications.

 ## Project Goals
 - Design and implement a wireless communication link.
 - Optimize for criteria such as transfer speed, reliability, or security.